patrikspiess/demo_patrikspiess/README.md

 ## Git Tag

 Before committing all the changes for a release a Git tag with the corresponding version number has to be created.
+We always use annotated tags.
 E.g. if you wish to release version 9.8.7 you create tag with the following command:

-    git tag v9.8.7
+    git tag -a v9.8.7 -m "version v9.8.7"

 Later you may list all the tags: